Use Active Listening

 The more people there are, the more there is a risk of disagreement.
-Sometimes the disagreement comes from a lack of understanding because hear without actually listening.
-You need to acquire the important social skill called “active listening”.
-This skill is fundamental in meetings as well as all informal exchanges in the life of a team.
+Sometimes the disagreement comes from a lack of understanding because people can hear without actually listening.
+You need to acquire an important social skill called “active listening.”
+This skill is fundamental in meetings as well as all informal exchanges that take place in a team.

 I put off the opportunity to express myself, which will come.

-During the listening time, I am 100% focused on what the person I’m interacting with is saying because I will be 100% concentrated on what I am going to say when it is my turn to speak.
+During listening time, I am 100% focused on what the person I’m interacting with is saying because I will not be concentrating on what I am going to say when it is my turn to speak.

 My facial expression is neutral, my posture is open and turned towards the person with whom I’m interacting.